 Skelly and Loy is capable, experienced, and well respected for providing all of these services.
 Skelly and Loy is locally based in Morgantown and has a long history of working throughout West Virginia.
-We have project experience in 47 of West Virginia's 55 counties including Pocahontas County, where Watoga State Park is located.
+We have project experience in 47 of West Virginia's 55 counties including Summers County, where Pipestern Resort State Park is located.
 We believe that the following information will convince the selection committee that Skelly and Loy should be interviewed.
 We are further confident that, once interviewed, the committee will also agree we are the proper Team to provide the DNR with cost-effective and efficient engineering support for your important improvement projects.
+We simply ask for the chance to prove ourselves to you, and we thank you for taking the time to review our EOI.